 Matthew Alan-Smith (Tech 1995) is currently Head Followspot Team Leader for Sir Cameron Mackintosh’s (Tech 1965) Les Misérables on London’s West End.

-Jamie Glover (Stage 1990) plays Harry Potter in Harry Potter and the Cursed Child in the West End’s Palace Theatre.
+Jamie Glover (Stage 1990) played Harry Potter in Harry Potter and the Cursed Child in the West End’s Palace Theatre.
 The production was produced by Sonia Friedman (Tech 1985), included sound design from Gareth Fry (Tech 1996) and video design from Finn Ross (BA (Hons) Theatre Practice 2003).